-Possible Causes Corrective Actions Controller mode is set incorrectly during system startup In the system's BIOS screen, ensure SATA settings are in RAID mode.
+Possible Causes Corrective Actions Controller mode is set incorrectly during system startup In the system's BIOS screen, ensure SATA is set to RAID and NVMe RAID is set to Enabled.
 The system's boot mode or boot sequence retry mode is set incorrectly In the system's BIOS screen, ensure that the bootable array is the first array listed.
 Swap arrays is not supported in UEFI.
 A bootable array is in an Offline state Restart the system.
 Enter the system's BIOS screen.
 Check the state of the bootable array.
 Check for missing or offline disks.